impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

  - `!Bundler::Installer.respond_to?(:install_without_rbenv_rehash)`
     - Does that class **not** implement a method called `install_without_rbenv_rehash`?

 It makes sense why we'd do the first check- if `Bundler::Installer` is not defined, then we're not running the `bundle install` command.
-I'm not sure why the 2nd check is happening, but the 3rd check seems to be present in order to prevent infinite looping of the code, as per [this comment](https://github.com/rbenv/rbenv/pull/806#discussion_r43037156){:target="_blank" rel="noopener"} in the original PR.
+I'm not sure why the 2nd check is happening, but the 3rd check seems to be present in order to prevent infinite looping of the code, as per [this comment](https://github.com/rbenv/rbenv/pull/806#discussion_r43037156){:target="_blank" rel="noopener" } in the original PR.

 ### Opening up the `Bundler::Installer` class